 6. (Back) The fort remains in use as a base for Pakistan’s Frontier Constabulary.

-7. (Back) Those known to be killed in the attack were: Major Henry William Dayrell Palmer and Captain Myles Bertram Courtney, both 3rd Battalion, 16th Punjab Regiment; Captain N M Durrani, Indian Medical Services, Combined Indian Military Hospital, Wana; Lieutenant Eric Charles Langford Hinde, Corps of Royal Engineers, 19th Field Company, Sappers and Miners; Lieutenant Michael Earle, Royal Regiment of Artillery, 2nd (Derajat) Mountain Battery (Frontier Force); Lieutenant Edwin Stuart Rainier France, 3rd Battalion (Duke of Connaught’s Own), 7th Rajput Regiment; and Second Lieutenant George Lawrence Scott, 3rd Royal Battalion (Sikhs), 12th Frontier Force Regiment.
-With the exception of Durrani, whose burial place is unknown, all were buried at Manzai fort.
+7. (Back) Those known to be killed in the attack were: Major Henry William Dayrell Palmer and Captain Myles Bertram Courtney, both 3rd Battalion, 16th Punjab Regiment; Lieutenant Eric Charles Langford Hinde, Corps of Royal Engineers, 19th Field Company, Sappers and Miners; Lieutenant Michael Earle, Royal Regiment of Artillery, 2nd (Derajat) Mountain Battery (Frontier Force); Lieutenant Edwin Stuart Rainier France, 3rd Battalion (Duke of Connaught’s Own), 7th Rajput Regiment; and Second Lieutenant George Laurence Scott, 3rd Royal Battalion (Sikhs), 12th Frontier Force Regiment.
+All were buried at Manzai fort.
+Also killed was Captain Nisar Muhamad Durrani, Indian Medical Services, Combined Indian Military Hospital, Wana.

 8. (Back) Shahur Tangi Gallantry Awards

 (Published in the London Gazette dated 13 August 1937.
 34426.
 The awards to the Indian officers and soldiers with the convoy were only published in the Gazette of India.
-The citations below have been taken from the various official communiqué and may not precisely reflect the original citation.)
+With the exception of the award to Williams (see THA.
+PRO.
+WO 373/146/280), the citations below have been taken from the various official communiqué and may not precisely reflect the original citation.)

 Distinguished Service Order